viswans83/GameboyEmu/README.md

 # GBEmulator

-A Gameboy enumlator in Java with Swing (incomplete and barely tested)
+A Gameboy emulator in Java with Swing (incomplete and barely tested)

 ## What has been implemented
 * CPU Emulation
 * MBC1, ROM and ROM+RAM cartridge
-* Drawing of the background
+* Background
 * Interrupts
-* Timing in general
+* Instruction Timing and Timers

 ## What is not yet complete
 * Window and Sprites